 (where spm means power strokes per minute).

 which has the advantage of being absolutely true no matter what units the variables are measured in.
-If L is measured in some units other than ft, then the problem is obvious and more importantly the solution is obvious if you follow the factor-label method.
+If L is measured in (say) meters instead of feet, then the problem is obvious: You will wind up with a factor of (m/ft) left over.
+More importantly the solution is obvious if you follow the factor-label method, because 1 (m/ft) is a number with a well-known value.

 There is a profound difference between the unit of measurement and the thing being measured.
 For example, if you are measuring a piece of fabric with a yardstick, the fabric is not to be confused with the yardstick.
 The fabric is the thing being measured, and the yardstick embodies the unit of measurement.

-Yet another example is the frequency in equation 5.
-The frequency is the thing being measured, and the hertz (denoted Hz) is the unit of measurement.
-Just as the rulers in figure 1 have physical significance, the Hz has physical significance.
-If the frequency changes from 50 Hz to 60 Hz, the Hz is not what changes; it is the frequency that changes.
+Yet another example is the rotation rate in table 2.
+The rate is the thing being measured, and RPM is the unit of measurement.
+Just as the rulers in figure 2 have physical significance, the RPM has physical significance.
+If the rate changes from 1725 RPM to 1730 RPM, the RPM is not what changes; the rate is what changes.
+It makes absolutely no sense to write RPM = 1725.
+Writing such a thing is super-sloppy.